 Matthew L. Skinner has taught at Luther Seminary since 2002 and is a longtime co-host of the popular Sermon Brainwave podcast produced by WorkingPreacher.org.

-At Luther Seminary, Skinner teaches in masters-degree programs and in the seminary's D.Min. program in Biblical Preaching.
-Much of his teaching and research focuses on the Gospels, the Acts of the Apostles, the cultural realities displayed in those writings, and the Bible's ongoing relevance for shaping Christian identity and fueling theological reflection.
-He's animated by questions of how the Bible and interpreting the Bible contribute (or not) to the life and theological imagination of congregations.
+At Luther Seminary, Skinner teaches courses in the master's degree programs and in the doctor of ministry in biblical preaching program.
+His research and teaching gravitates mostly toward the Gospels, the Acts of the Apostles, the cultural dynamics on display in those writings, and the Bible's ongoing importance for shaping Christian identity.
+He's animated by questions of how the Bible and our interpreting of it contribute to the life and theological imagination of congregations.

-An ordained minister in the Presbyterian Church (USA), Skinner frequently teaches at workshops and conferences for church leaders.
-He can be found online at www.matthewskinner.org
+An ordained minister in the Presbyterian Church (USA), Skinner teaches frequently in congregations and at workshops and conferences for church leaders.
+He enjoys working in the kitchen and garden, although he wishes he knew more about what he is supposed to be doing in both places.
+He resides online at www.matthewskinner.org